airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 # Changing msDS-AllowedToDelegateTo

-Recent vulnerabilities as [CVE-2021-34470](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-34470), [CVE-2021-42287](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-42287), [CVE-2021-42278](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-42278) remember us that any non-privileged user can create a machine account easily due to the value of `ms-DS-MachineAccountQuota` set to 10 by default.
+Recent vulnerabilities such as [CVE-2021-34470](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-34470), [CVE-2021-42287](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-42287), [CVE-2021-42278](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-42278) remember us that any non-privileged user can create a machine account easily due to the value of `ms-DS-MachineAccountQuota` set to 10 by default.
 It means that, out of installation, any user of a domain can join up to 10 machines in the domain.
-[Powermad](https://github.com/Kevin-Robertson/Powermad) project gives useful scripts to make the exploitation's experience pleasant.
-The project [Powermad](https://github.com/Kevin-Robertson/Powermad) gives useful scripts to make the exploitation's experience pleasant.
+The [Powermad](https://github.com/Kevin-Robertson/Powermad) project gives useful scripts to make the exploitation's experience pleasant.

-Yet, even though attribute `msDS-AllowedToDelegateTo` is writeable only by users present in `CN=Administrators,CN=Builtin,DC=cosmos,DC=local` group or `CN=Account Operators,CN=Builtin,DC=cosmos,DC=local` group, it is not a sufficient condition: As *[Clement Notin](https://twitter.com/cnotin?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)* confirmed me, you also need the `SeEnableDelegationPrivilege` privilege on the Domain Controller.
+Yet, even though the attribute `msDS-AllowedToDelegateTo` is writeable only by users present in `CN=Administrators,CN=Builtin,DC=cosmos,DC=local` group or `CN=Account Operators,CN=Builtin,DC=cosmos,DC=local` group,  it is not a sufficient condition: As *[Clement Notin](https://twitter.com/cnotin?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)* taught me, you also need the `SeEnableDelegationPrivilege` privilege on the Domain Controller.
-And this privilege is set by the “*Default Domain Controller*” GPO : it is not a sufficient condition: As *Clement Notin* taught me, you also need the `SeEnableDelegationPrivilege` privilege on the Domain Controller.
 And this privilege is set by the “*Default Domain Controller*” GPO :

 ```